Raku/doc/CONTRIBUTING.md

 installed Rakudo Star package, it should already be there.
 Feel free to use any other module installer for the modules needed (see below).

-#### Pod::To::HTML
+#### Building the documentation

 The program that builds the HTML version of the documentation (`htmlify.p6`) uses `Pod::To::HTML` to convert Pod 6 structures into HTML.
-You'll also need `Pod::To::BigPage`.
+You'll also need `Pod::To::BigPage` and `Perl6::TypeGraph`.
 Install these modules like so:

-    $ zef install Pod::To::HTML Pod::To::BigPage
+    $ zef install Pod::To::HTML Pod::To::BigPage Perl6::TypeGraph

+although these are included in the `META.json` file so with

+    $ zef install --deps-only .

+you're good to go.

 #### Mojolicious / Web Server